 People seeking an additional advanced degree span a wide range of scenarios.
 Some graduates are in highly competitive Ph.D. or S.J.D. programs and will later gain a coveted tenure-track professorship.
 Others are merely waiting out a bad job market by spending another year in school, or hoping to enhance a degree that has proven insufficient for finding suitable work.
 Regardless of what drives graduates to pursue further education, people seeking an additional degree have not yet started a full-time, professional career any more than someone who just started law school has become a lawyer.
 Unlike those in the "not seeking" category, these people's removal from the job force has more to do with insufficient credentials rather than personal reasons.
 For whatever reason, despite a J.D. in hand, they find that they are not ready to seek employment.

 Though graduates in this category are unemployed, they are unemployed in a way that makes their status of little interest to a prospective student looking at employment outcomes.
 A prospective student looking at employment statistics is almost certainly planning to seek work after graduation and is thus primarily interested in outcomes of other people who are seeking work.
 While we exclude these graduates from our Under-Employment Score due to the category's definition, we must note that the category raises serious concerns and is ripe for abuse.

-Despite our concerns, we have decided that our suspicions are not enough to go on, and thus we assume for now that schools do not abuse the category.
-Prospective students should be aware that the average unemployed and not-seeking rate, by school, is 2.4% for the class of 2011.
-Excluding the ten schools with the highest non-seeking rate, the number drops to 2.0%.
+Despite our concerns, we have decided that our suspicions are not enough to go on, thus we assume for now that schools do not abuse the category.
+Prospective students should be aware, however, that the average unemployed and not-seeking rate, by school, is 1.4% for the class of 2015.
+Excluding the ten schools with the highest non-seeking rate, the number drops to 1.1%.
+The rate at each of those schools exceeded 5%, an astonishly high percentage.
 We encourage applicants to seek more data from their prospective schools when the not-seeking rate is significantly higher than the national average.